7 takeaways from our survey on generative AI professional usage

 Similarly, respondents with higher levels of generative AI knowledge are more likely to save a greater amount of time per week using these tools, with 21% of the most knowledgeable saving more than 10 hours per week.
 By contrast, those who have the least knowledge save the least time.

-Given the rapid rise of genAI and the demonstrable enthusiasm among those who are most knowledgeable about it, businesses have much to gain by making sure all of their employees have access to these tools and the guidance they need to work with them appropriately.
+Given the rapid rise of GenAI and the demonstrable enthusiasm among those who are most knowledgeable about it, businesses have much to gain by making sure all of their employees have access to these tools and the guidance they need to work with them appropriately.

 Wrapping up